 If we want to believe that some spiritual beings or others are not composed of this one-energy-stuff, we need ask of what they are made.
 Whatever that is, it will ultimately need to be made of said "one-energy-stuff" in that said one-energy-stuff is the ground energy of all existence.
 No exceptions.

 Now it gets interesting.

 First.
-Hierarchies (e. g. beings who are smarter than us, God being "up there" etc. states of perfection whatever) requires our cooperation.
+Hierarchies (e. g. beings who are smarter than us, God being "up there" etc. states of perfection, enlightened gurus, whatever) requires our cooperation.
 They get to be smart due to our support.
-Since we're all made of the same "one-energy-stuff", hierarchies are piles of one-energy-stuff, with smart beings sitting on others (all made of the same one-energy-stuff).
+Since we're all made of the same "one-energy-stuff", hierarchies are piles of one-energy-stuff, with smart beings sitting on top of others (all made of the same one-energy-stuff).
 Think of a pyramid.